joemaller/version-everything/README.md

 ## How to version everything

 There are several ways version-everything can be used, the only requirement is an array of files to synchronize versions into.
-The files can be text (php, css, markdown, whatever) or structured data (JSON, yaml or xml).
+The files can be text (php, css, markdown, whatever) or structured data (JSON or yaml<!-- or xml, eventually -->).

 The file list is an array specified in one of the following forms, in order of precedence: